 Additional Residency Experiences

 - Additional management experiences and projects with Director of Pharmacy (Dillons)

-- Bradley J. Newell, Pharm.D., BCACP, BCGP, FASCP (Associate Chair and Clinical Assistant Professor, KU-SOP): Residency Program Director, Ambulatory Care, Professional Development and Research
+- Bradley J. Newell, Pharm.D., BCACP, BCGP, BC-ADM, FASCP (Associate Chair and Clinical Assistant Professor, KU-SOP): Residency Program Director, Ambulatory Care, Professional Development and Research

 - Brent J. Rohling, Pharm.D.
 (Pharmacy Practice Coordinator, Dillons): Residency Site Coordinator, Organizational Management

 - Crystal D. Burkhardt, Pharm.D., MBA, BCGP, FCCP (Clinical Professor, KU-SOP): Teaching and Learning